Manik507/RestAPI-with-JavaScript-HTML-CSS/README.md

 ---

-## NOTE :- Upon running the application, the system automatically initializes the database with demo data, including predefined students and courses for testing purposes.The output shown below excludes demo students and courses.
+## Note: Upon application startup, the system automatically seeds the database with demo data, including predefined students and courses for testing purposes.
+The output below excludes these demo entries.
+The application supports creating multiple students and courses, as well as marking the attendance status of individual students for any specific course.

 ---